Freelancer in Germany: Everything you need to know

 Checklist to avoid false self-employment

-Advantages and disadvantages for clients of freelancers
+Advantages and disadvantages of hiring freelancers

 Pros Cons